herjulf/sensd/README.md

 In sensor data can be sent over Internet to active listeners.
 The concept also includes a mapping to URI (Unified Resource Identifier) to form a WSN caching server similar to CoAP using http-proxy.

+sensd also includes a proxy functionality primary to forward WSN data to a public IP.
+This in case he GW is behind a NAT. sensd can be used both to forward data but it can also work as the "proxy" server receiving WSN data and allowing multiple TCP listeners.

 All programs are written C, Java-script and bash.
 And designed for for small footprint and minimal dependencies. sensd runs on Raspberry Pi and openwrt.